 Dr John Martin Littlejohn

-What does treatment involve?
+What does osteopathic treatment involve?

+You will undergo a full medical assessment before osteopathy treatment can begin.
+Your osteopath will detail your symptoms and will ask questions about your health and lifestyle.
 It is important that your practitioner has a detailed medical history from you.
-This is what helps he or she decide if treatment is suitable and if so, what kind.
+This is what helps them decide if treatment is suitable and if so, what kind.
 Your osteopath will also need to know about any previous injuries, strains, inflammatory diseases, surgeries and stress.

 Osteopathy treatment plan